MDIL-SNU/SIMPLE-NN/docs/examples/examples.rst

       valid_rate: 0.

-In this case, :gray:`train_model` is set to :gray:`false` because training process does not need to generate test dataset.
+In this case, :gray:`train_model` is set to :gray:`false` because training process is not required to generate test dataset.
 In addition, valid_rate also set to 0.
 :gray:`str_list` is same as `Generate NNP`_ section.